Best meat thermometers of 2021 | CNN Underscored

 How we tested

-We made sure to include different categories — digital instant reads, analog, and leave-in thermometers — but rather than choosing a best of in each category, we compared them all to each other with a series of tests to determine which ones would give you the best results, and the most enjoyable user experience overall.
+We made sure to include different categories — digital instant reads, analog and leave-in thermometers — but rather than choosing a best of in each category, we compared them all to one another with a series of tests to determine which ones would give you the best results, and the most enjoyable user experience overall.

 Performance

-- Accuracy: We used a sous vide cooker to keep a hot water bath at a constant 165°F, the recommended temperature of cooked poultry.
+- Accuracy: We used a sous vide cooker to keep a hot water bath at a constant 165 degrees Fahrenheit, the recommended temperature of cooked poultry.
 We immersed the probe of each thermometer into the water bath and recorded how close it was to the registered sous vide temperature.
 We also cooked a turkey and measured the temperature with each thermometer, comparing the results.

 - Speed of read: During our sous vide test, we also tested the speed of each thermometer’s read with a stopwatch.
 As soon as the probe entered the water, we started the stopwatch and stopped it when the temperature capped out.